 Another SEO & PPC agency, Searchmind, admits that their clients often provide them with insufficient titles in their product feeds.
 They miss relevant information such as product type, color, brand, size etc.

-To fix this Searchmind optimizes titles by implementing different kinds of rules.
-They replace generic words with specific ones, combine different attributes from the feed into titles, or in the worst cases, they overwrite the existing titles completely.
+To fix this Searchmind optimizes titles by implementing rules.
+They replace generic words with specific terms, combine attributes from the feed to form titles, or in the worst case, they overwrite the existing titles completely.

 Explore also other examples of brands that have had success with title optimization in Google Shopping ads.

 Google uses the attributes of your titles as a proxy for keywords, so optimizing them and other feed data is crucial to improving the campaign’s performance.
-Shopping algorithms share common points with SEO, therefore putting the most important words in the product title is crucial for the optimization process.
+Google Shopping algorithms share common points with SEO, so think of it as Google Shopping SEO, whereby putting the most important keywords and attributes in the product title is crucial for optimization.

-If you know your industry well and you've analyzed your customers’ path, you will know how they search for your products.
+If you know your industry well and you've analyzed your customers’ path to purchase, you will know how they search for your products.

-Do they search by brand name?
-Then use your brand first.
-But if your brand is largely unknown or you are selling unbranded items, use descriptive words first.
+If they search by brand name then use the brand first.
+But if the brand is largely unknown or you are selling unbranded items, use descriptive words first.

-Do they search by category or maybe by the product’s UPI (as in the case of electronic devices)?
-Your knowledge will help you understand the intent of your customer and find applicable keywords to boost the title.
+Do they search by category or perhaps by the product’s UPI (which is often the case for electronic devices)?
+Your knowledge will help you understand the intent of your customer and find the best keywords to boost the Google title through effective Google Shopping SEO.

 Structure vs. Important Information